-Travel to India Themes: Brick, Plaster, Stone, Wood
+Notes on the Geography of India Themes: Brick, Plaster, Stone, Wood

 The Nizam of Hyderabad did not appreciate his subservience to the British, who loaded him with titles but kept a garrison nearby.
 They also stationed a Resident in town.
 Here, one of the gates to the Residency, now a girl's school.
 There's a ruined British cemetery out back.

 The massive Coles Centennial church in Kurnool, between Hyderabad and Bangalore.
 The striking thing is that it was built to serve Indians, not Europeans.
 It's one of the more substantial churches built by American missionaries working in India.
 The missionary was a Reverend W. H. Stanton who in retirement wrote a published memoir.
-For a memorial to him in the church, see the following folder called Plaques and Statues.

 A church in Mahabaleshwar, the hill station south of Pune (Poona) that served as the seasonal retreat for the government of Bombay.